maxkueng/chromium-net-errors/README.md

 // 'certificate'

 console.log(err.message);
-// The server responded with a certificate that is signed by an authority
+// The server responded with a certificate that, by our clock, appears to
-// we don't trust.
-The could mean:
+// either not yet be valid or to have expired.
+This could mean:
 //
 // 1.
-An attacker has substituted the real certificate for a cert that
+An attacker is presenting an old certificate for which they have
-//    contains his public key and is signed by his cousin.
+// managed to obtain the private key.
 //
 // 2.
-The server operator has a legitimate certificate from a CA we don't
-//    know about, but should trust.
+The server is misconfigured and is not presenting a valid cert.
 //
 // 3.
-The server is presenting a self-signed certificate, providing no
-//    defense against active attackers (but foiling passive attackers).
+Our clock is wrong.
 ```

 ### Get Error by errorDescription